jwatson-CO-edu/CogArch/README.md

     * `[ ]` Add EFB
     * `[ ]` Add Continuous Q-Learning
 1. `[80]` Dynamic, Resizable ANN
+    * Does [VectorFlow](https://netflixtechblog.medium.com/introducing-vectorflow-fe10d7f126b8) have a dynamic option.
+If not, can you extend the ANN layer class to allow this?
 1. `[90]` CPPN-NEAT Architecture Search
 1. `[100]` Braitenberg 3D Grid World
 1. `[300]` Continous 2D Braitenberg World